KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 ## **General Notes**

 1. Be sure to adjust the file paths in the script accordingly.
-Think of the workspace environments, but also some of the output or input locations.
+   - the workspace environment found at the bottem of all subscripts
+   - the output location of [A_Imagery](Scripts/A_Imagery.py)
 2. In case of use of a regular folder, instead of a geo-database, be sure to include all file types for both, input data and output data.